 The Court hereby adopts the following protocol, which shall govern all common benefit work and expenses in this action, including, among other issues, the exercise of billing judgment; the maintenance of contemporaneous, detailed time records; the periodic reporting of fees, expenses, and/or costs; staffing; and rules for attendance at court hearings.
-The recovery of any common benefit attorneys' fees and cost reimbursements will be limited to "Common Benefit Counsel."
-"Common Benefit Counsel" shall be defined as Lead Counsel, Liaison Counsel, Plaintiffs' Executive Committee ("PEC"), Plaintiffs' Steering Committee ("PSC"), and all other counsel authorized in writing (via email or letter) by Lead Counsel to perform Common Benefit Work (along with attorneys and staff of their respective firms, if authorized by Lead Counsel).
+The recovery of any common benefit attorneys' fees and cost reimbursements will be limited to "Participating Counsel."
+"Participating Counsel" shall be defined as Lead Counsel, Liaison Counsel, Plaintiffs' Executive Committee, and counsel appointed by the Court to Plaintiffs' Steering Committee ("PSC"), or other counsel authorized in writing (via email or letter) by Lead Counsel to perform Common Benefit Work (along with attorneys and staff of their respective firms, if authorized by Lead Counsel).
 "Lead Counsel" are the five individuals appointed as Co-Lead Counsel in the Court's Case Management Order No. 2.

-Common Benefit Counsel shall be eligible to receive common benefit attorneys' fees and reimbursement of costs and expenses only if the time expended, costs incurred, and activity in question were (a) for the common benefit of Plaintiffs; (b) timely submitted; (c) not duplicative; and (d) reasonable as determined by Lead Counsel and the Court or its designee.
+Participating Counsel shall be eligible to receive common benefit attorneys' fees and reimbursement of costs and expenses only if the time expended, costs incurred, and activity in question were (a) for the common benefit of Plaintiffs; (b) timely submitted; (c) not duplicative; and (d) reasonable in the determination of Lead Counsel and the Court or its designee.
 The Court may appoint a fee committee per subsequent order.
-Costs or expenses that fall within the limitations set forth herein are presumed to be reasonable, however the Court retains its discretion to evaluate any costs or expenses submitted by counsel for reasonableness.
+Costs or expenses that fall within the limitations set forth herein shall not be deemed presumptively reasonable, and the Court retains its discretion to evaluate any costs or expenses submitted by counsel for reasonableness.